gbuesing/neural-net-ruby/README.md

 A [feedforward neural network](http://en.wikipedia.org/wiki/Feedforward_neural_network) with [backpropagation](http://en.wikipedia.org/wiki/Backpropagation), written in Ruby.

-Code is written with the primary goal of readability, not speed optimization.
+Code is optimized for readability, not speed.

 Run ```ruby iris.rb``` to see an example of a neural net solving a classification problem: predict the species of an iris flower based on sepal and petal size.